northse11/IT3049-Final/README.md

 - **Level 1**: Generic/Normal tileset (normal weather)
 - **Level 2**: Ice tileset (cold weather)
 - **Level 3**: Desert tileset (hot weather)

+we followed along with some guidance from the phaser pacman tutorial on the official phaser website